Monday, December 16, 2024

 In her book Another Gospel Alisa Childers gives her definition of 'deconstruction.'
 She writes:

 "In the context of faith, deconstruction is the process of systematically dissecting and often rejecting the beliefs you grew up with.
-Sometimes the Christian will deconstruct all the way into atheism. atheism.
+Sometimes the Christian will deconstruct all the way into atheism.
 Some remain there, but others experience a reconstruction.
 But the type of faith they end up embracing almost never resembles the Christianity they formerly knew."
 (Childers, Another Gospel?: A Lifelong Christian Seeks Truth in Response to Progressive Christianity, p.
 24).

 Elsewhere she adds, "[Deconstruction] has little to do with objective truth, and everything to do with tearing down whatever doctrine someone believes is morally wrong."

-That's false.
+That's incorrect.
 'Deconstruction' has nothing to do with "tearing down," and its antonym is not "reconstruction."
 Childers uses a pop-version of 'deconstruction' as dismantling or tearing down.
 If 'deconstruction' were but another way to say "tearing down" then its employment is uninteresting, and hermeneutically impotent.
 'Deconstruction,' in the scholarly sense, is far more interesting and provocative.

 Pay attention now.
 This is from David Gunkel's book Deconstruction.